rthiago/cv/index.md

 São Paulo, Brazil

-Experienced senior developer with a demonstrated history of working in the newspapers industry and others.
-Skilled in Python, PHP, Software Development, Object Oriented Design, and Scrum.
-Strong engineering professional with a Bachelor's degree focused in Computer Science from FITO.
+Experienced senior developer with a demonstrated history of working in IT.
+Skilled in Python, PHP and C# software development, object oriented design, and databases.
+Strong engineering professional with a Bachelor's degree in Computer Science from FAC-FITO.

 <div id="webaddress">